 - Excessive swelling of the eyelids, lips, or genitals

-- Difficulty breathing or swallowing— Call 911 if you are having these symptoms.
+- Difficulty breathing or swallowing— Call for emergency services right away if you are having these symptoms.

 The best way to treat hives is to find and then avoid the cause.